GraceeFlower/simple-login/README.md

 If you enter **"123"** for both the input boxes,
 and click the button,
 you will be the treasure person of me~
+After that, the submit button will be forbidden and turn to gray.